mateus-f-torres/warehouse/LEARNING.md

   const dispatchAddTodo = (newTodo) => dispatch(actions.addTodo(newTodo))

-  /* some React.useEffect or React.useLayoutEffect */
+  /* some React.useEffect or React.useLayoutEffect, if needed */

   function addTodo(newTodo) {
-    /* call an endpoint or do someother side-effect */
+    /* call an endpoint or do someother side-effect, if needed */

     dispatchAddTodo(newTodo)
   }